-To determine the rate and location of cell proliferation in the wounded tissue, 5-bromo-2'deoxyuridine (BrdU) was injected twice every 2 hours and tissues were harvested 2 hours after the second injection (see Materials andMethods for details).
+To determine the rate and location of cell proliferation in the wounded tissue, 5-bromo-2'-deoxyuridine (BrdU) was injected twice every 2 hours and tissues were harvested 2 hours after the second injection (see Materials andMethods for details).
 Significantly more BrdU+ cells were found on the basal layer of the interfollicular epidermis and hair follicles, and in the papillary dermis [37-39] in the BCP-treated wounds.
-In both the BCP-treated and controls, there were many BrdU+ cells at the wound margin and wound bed (Fig 3).
-Previous studies have shown that proliferation takes place at a proliferative hub, which is from 2 mm outside of the wound edge until 3 mm from the wound edge [40].
-We observed that cell proliferation in the controls took place highly at the wound margin and at the basal layer of the interfollicular epidermis (Fig 3F, Oil).
-In contrast, the BCP-treated wounds had higher cell proliferation in the interfollicular epidermis, in the dermis, at the hair follicles, and in the wound bed (Fig 3F, BCP).
+In both the BCP-treated and controls, there were many BrdU+ cells at the wound margin and wound bed (Fig.3).
+Previous studies have shown that proliferation takes place at a proliferation in the controls took place highly at the wound margin and at the basal layer of the interfollicular epidermis (Fig.3F, Oil).
+In contrast, the BCP-treated wounds had higher cell proliferation in the interfollicular epidermis, in the dermis, at the hair follicles, and in the wound bed (Fig.3F, BCP).